 How Conexus Helped

 Conexus Medstaff believes America’s rural hospitals are a lifeline for healthcare recruitment and jobs in small towns.
 With over 33% (roughly 673 out of over 2,000) at risk of closure, we aim to highlight our solutions to hospital facilities in need.

 Employing overseas nurses helped our client overcome financial strains and increase profitability.
 It also offers stability for patients and, in turn, delivers greater patient satisfaction.
 That’s because Conexus only sources high-quality foreign nurses.
 This includes:

-- RNs who have been educated in the USA.
+RNs who have been educated in the U.S.